The ZCR environmental zone of Paris (City of Paris)

 The two big parks of Paris (Bois de Boulogne and Bois de Vincennes) are located outside the ZCR zone and, therefore, like all streets outside the ring road, they are not affected by traffic restrictions.

 Since 01.07.2019, the inner city ring of Paris, the Boulevard Périphérique, as well as the Bois de Boulogne and the Bois de Vincennes have been affected by the rules of the newly surrounding environmental ZFE zone of Grand Paris.
 In addition, the city of Paris (ZCR Paris) is located within the ZPA zone of Paris.
-For this reason, temporary driving bans can be enforced at any time and the Crit’Air badge 3 can be excluded from traffic.
+For this reason, temporary driving bans can be enforced at any time and the Crit’Air sticker 3 can be excluded from traffic.

 Table overview of the environmental zone

 Which are the characteristics of ZCR, ZFE, ZPA and ZPAd zones in France?

 The website LEZ-france.fr shows which different LEZ (Low-Emission-Zone) apply in France.
 What are ZCR, ZFE, ZPA and ZPAd environmental zones in France and for which vehicle types do they apply at which times of day and night?

 All information about the different types of LEZ in France can be found under the menu option French Environmental Zones.

 An overview of the current status of access rights to all European environmental zones is available in our free Green-Zones app.